ba11o0n/CSE15L-LabReport-4/LabReport4.md

 - [x] Debug the code to have tests run successfully
 - [x] Commit and push the resulting change to your GitHub account Now you can try editing other programming assignments that you have forked from GitHub wth these steps that you have learned!

+***NOTICE:*** You may or may not have completed all these steps due to complications in typing in certain commands.
+Note that the `$` in the code block is to indicate the starting point of where you should start typing in the command, so DO NOT include `$` in your commands.
+Check for typos for possible extra <space> or incorrectly spelled commands.
+Otherwise, you can copy and paste the commands from these instructions for the appropriate steps and fix certain parts accordingly such as the ssh command to your ieng6 account to match your id or certain messages that you want to search or commit.